Eating Insects: Feeding People and Helping the Environment

 The United States Census Bureau, the United Nations, and FAO (Food and Agriculture Organization of the United Nations) have published some alarming information in relation to the production of food for humans.

-- As of early 2017, the world's population is approximately 7.4 billion people.
+- As of fall 2017, the world's population is approximately 7.4 billion people.

 - The population is projected to reach 9 billion by 2050.